AionSystem/SOVEREIGN-TRACE-PROTOCOL/ACCEPTABLE-USE-POLICY.md

 content that exploits, sexualizes, or endangers minors.
 This use is prohibited absolutely and will be reported to the relevant authorities without exception.

+**Reporting procedure:** Upon discovery of CSAM or minor exploitation content, the author will notify the National Center for Missing and Exploited Children (NCMEC) via their CyberTipline within 72 hours and preserve any relevant ledger entries as evidence.
+Other jurisdictions may require different reporting channels; the author will comply with applicable law.

 ---